 EdX offers interactive online classes and massive open online courses (MOOCs) from the world's best universities, colleges, and organizations, such as MITx, HarvardX, BerkeleyX, and CatalystX.
 EdX is a non-profit online initiative created by founding partners at Harvard and MIT.
 As a member, Catalyst joins a carefully selected group of universities, NGOs, businesses and other high-profile quality course builders.

-Govenor Deval Patrick's Women in the Workplace Initiative, in partnership with Bentley University's Center for Women in Business, launched a Corporate Challenge to the Massachusettes business community to take action to better support women and enable them to realize their leadership potential.
-Catalyst currently serves as a Strategic Action Partner.
+In 2014, Masschusetts Govenor Deval Patrick's Women in the Workplace Initiative, in partnership with Bentley University's Center for Women in Business, launched a Corporate Challenge to the Massachusettes business community to take action to better support women and enable them to realize their leadership potential.
+Catalyst serves as a Strategic Action Partner.

 Japan Women’s Innovative Network (J-Win) is a Japanese nonprofit dedicated to promoting diversity in the workplace.
 J-Win is a “sister” organization to Catalyst; we share knowledge about the advancement of women in Japan and globally.